Not many people realize this, DIY-ing is a BIG aspect of the prepper lifestyle.

 - You’ll need a pouch nestled on the elastic band of your choice.
 It will hold the projectile and can be made from canvas, leather, or a similar material.

-- You can use pebbles and small rocks for those who are in a pinch.
-Many choose to use ball bearings because of the uniform size and weight, making it great for accuracy.
+- You can use pebbles and small rocks when you’re in a pinch.
+Many choose to use ball bearings because of their uniform size and weight, making them great for accuracy.

 The material keeping it all together

 - You’ll need to secure the elastic material to the “Y” of your slingshot.
 You can use dental floss, twine, or electrical tape.

-With those 5 materials, you can put your slingshot together, test it, adjust it accordingly, and customize it to how you want it to be.
+With these 5 materials, you can put your slingshot together, test it, adjust it accordingly, and customize it to how you want it to be.

 You might get the chance to fish if you find yourself close to a body of water.
 A fishing pole might seem like a crazy thing to have in your EDC kit, so we’re going to opt for a fishing net made entirely of paracord instead!
 If you want to learn the specifics of how to make one, we suggest watching the video above for the exact steps.

-We’ll also take this time to say that having paracord on you is the most useful thing — you can create other things with the humble paracord.
+We’ll also take this time to say that having paracord on you is the most useful thing—you can create other survival projects with this humble rope.
 Stock up on it!

 BONUS: Bug Out Vehicle (BOV) DIY Project

 Bug out vehicles are a must for any prepper, but they can get a bit expensive, especially if you’re planning to get a new one.
 One solution?
-DIY-ing your existing vehicle to make it more bug out appropriate.
+DIY-ing your existing vehicle to make it more appropriate for bugging out.

 There’s a lot you can do, but we’ll go with the most straightforward project that you can do for your BOV—EXTRA STORAGE SPACE.